-Each individual will - independent of his/her team - work as a volunteer for a specific event in the Fairfax, Loudoun, or Prince William communities.
-Activities, days, times, and evaluation criteria will come later.
-Students will not pass the course without completing the volunteer component, including contact hours and evaluation of the event.
+Each individual will - independent of his/her team - work as a volunteer for the Fairfax County Park Authority's "Ghost Train" event at Burke Lake Park on October 27 and 28.
+If students cannot attend the event they may make alternative arrangements with Professor Goldbecker.
+Students will not pass the course without completing the volunteer component, including 4 hours of service and a written evaluation of the event.

-RESEARCH/WRITING ASSIGNMENTS 9%
+• RESEARCH/WRITING ASSIGNMENTS (Individual Assignments)